thermoio/docs/CONTRIBUTING.md

 ## What you need
 * Expertise in your topic
 * A tested, verified procedure or procedures for a topic related to Thermo
-* A GitHub account and a fork of the Thermo repo.
+* A GitHub account and a fork of the thermo/docs repository.

 ## Table of contents
 * [Crucial criteria](#crucial-criteria)